 Therefore, you will not be able to answer every call and give away advice to everyone that asks you for it.
 You may not be able to talk long to folks who drain your time.

-Your time becomes your biggest asset when growing your small business.Your time becomes your biggest asset when growing your small business. #businesstips Click To Tweet
+Your time becomes your biggest asset when growing your small business the right way.

-Focus on Your Tasks at Hand
+7. Focus On Your Tasks At Hand

 Learn what you need to prioritize.
 You won’t be able to do everything at once.
 And if you think of ideas write them down immediately before you forget!